URBREATH/15-minutes-city/README.md

 1.	**main_15min.py**

-This is the main workflow script for the 15-Minute City Proximity Index.
+This is the main workflow script for the 15-MinutesIndex.
 Its main responsibilities are:

 o	Parameter handling: Reads configuration from a .ini.